alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 # Managing organisations, spaces and users

+## Regions

+The GOV.UK PaaS is hosted in two independent regions, London and Ireland.

+GOV.UK PaaS accounts, credentials and resources (for example [backing services](/deploying_services/)) are created in a single region.

 ## Organisations

 An organisation, or org, represents a group of users, applications and environments.
 Each org shares the same resource, quota and custom domain.

-The GOV.UK PaaS team creates the first org for a new project, and assigns at least one [org manager](orgs_spaces_users.html#org-manager) to that org.
-If you want to start a new project on the GOV.UK PaaS, contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk), telling us who the org manager(s) should be.

-The GOV.UK PaaS is hosted in two regions, London and Ireland.
-The GOV.UK PaaS team creates all new orgs in the London region by default.
-If you already have an account in the Ireland region and request a new org, we will create this new org and account in the London region, and you will have two separate accounts.
+The GOV.UK PaaS team creates new orgs in the London region unless you request otherwise.
+We assign at least one [org manager](orgs_spaces_users.html#org-manager) to new orgs.
+Request your first org on the [GOV.UK PaaS signup page](https://www.cloud.service.gov.uk/signup).

+To request additional orgs, contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk), telling us who the org manager(s) should be and the name of one of your existing orgs.

 Run `cf orgs` to list the orgs your user account can access.